thais-neu/Thais-learning-code/command-line-notes.md

 Wildcards that apply at the command line:

-? means any single character
+\? means any single character

-* means zero or more characters
+\* means zero or more characters

-.
+\.
 Means the current directory

-.. means the parent (one level up) directory
+\.. means the parent (one level up) directory

 The interpretation of wildcards by the shell is what makes it a bad idea to use special characters in file names.

 Example of using wildcards and cat:

-Cat test_?.txt Will print the contents of any .txt file that has a single character (whatever character) following test_ in its name
+> Cat test_?.txt Will print the contents of any .txt file that has a single character (whatever character) following test_ in its name

-Cat test_*.txt will print the contents of any .txt file that has zero or more characters (whatever character) following test_ in its name
+> Cat test_*.txt will print the contents of any .txt file that has zero or more characters (whatever character) following test_ in its name

 Example of using wildcards and head or tail

-Head test_*.txt
+> Head test_*.txt

 Will list the first 10 lines of every .txt file whose name starts with test_

 Example of using wildcards and cat and >

-Cat test_*.txt > combinedtest.txt
+> Cat test_*.txt > combinedtest.txt

 Will merge the contents of all .txt files in the current directory whose filenames start with test_ and save the merged content into 'combined test.txt'

-If you send another output to 'combinedtest.txt' the content will be overwritten.
+*If you send another output to 'combinedtest.txt' the content will be overwritten.
 To avoid that you want to use >> instead of > which will append more content to an existing file instead of replacing the content.
-So it's safer to always use >> instead of > unless you are sure you want to replace contents of a file.
+So it's safer to always use >> instead of > unless you are sure you want to replace contents of a file.*

+## **Deleting things**

-**Deleting things** - the following commands will delete files and folders permanently - not send them to the trash bin or any other location
+the following commands will delete files and folders permanently - not send them to the trash bin or any other location

-Rm delete files
+rm delete files

-Rmdir delete empty folders
+rmdir delete empty folders

-Rmdir -p delete parent directory
+rmdir -p delete parent directory

-Rmdir -R delete a folder and its contents
+rmdir -R delete a folder and its contents

-Rm -i is the interactive option that will ask you to confirm you want to delete something (y=yes, n=no, ctrl c=cancel)
+rm -i is the interactive option that will ask you to confirm you want to delete something (y=yes, n=no, ctrl c=cancel)

+## **Other commands**

+wc counts;

-Wc counts; usage wc - l (will spit out the number of lines in a file)
+> usage wc - l (will spit out the number of lines in a file)

-Man a manual for commands, usage: man mkdir (then use q to quit and return to command line)
+man a manual for commands;

+> usage: man mkdir (then use q to quit and return to command line)

 Su is a command to switch user

 Sudo (means "run as administrator") - is a command to request the super user power on a per-command basis (will require a password); might be needed to install new software.

 Sudo su - goes to the root of the system, don't use.

-Hint: if you try access a file and get the message "...permission denied", try again using sudo.
+**Hint: if you try access a file and get the message "...permission denied", try again using sudo.**

 Hidden files have a filename starting with .

-If you want to save file as hidden, do mv combined.txt .combine.txt If you want to ls all files, including hidden files, do ls -a
+If you want to save file as hidden, do mv combined.txt .combine.txt

+If you want to ls all files, including hidden files, do ls -a

-**Pipe**
+## **Pipe**
 Pipes pipe the output of the command on the left directly as an input argument of the command on the right

-usage (example): ls . | wc -l
+> usage (example): ls . | wc -l

 In this example, the command will list (ls) the contents of the current directory (.) and the output will have its lines counted (wc -l).
 Spaces here are optional.